 The Republic of Cuba is located 90 miles south of Key West, Florida.
 Starting with the 1959 Revolution, led by Fidel Castro Ruz, the island has been governed under the rubric of socialist ideology.
-Raúl Castro is currently the President of the Councils of State and Ministers, the First Secretary of the Central Committee of the Communist Party of Cuba (Partido Comunista de Cuba) (PCC), and the head of the Cuban armed forces.
+Miguel Díaz-Canel Bermúdez is the President of the Republic.
+Raúl Castro stepped down from his role as the First Secretary of the Central Committee of the Communist Party of Cuba (Partido Comunista de Cuba) (PCC) in April 2021, and Miguel Díaz-Canel now holds that position.

 Overall, locating and then interpreting sources of Cuban law can be extremely challenging, particularly for non-Spanish-speaking researchers.
 Keep in mind that, when approaching a question related to Cuban law (or foreign law generally), it is often advantageous to start with a secondary source.
 Unfortunately, there are very few treatises or guides available in English related to Cuban law.